 If you’re still looking for a night on the tiles, without the crashing hangover that usually follows, here’s where to find a healthier cocktail in a city known for its hedonism…

 London’s self proclaimed “healthiest restaurant and bar” that believes socialising shouldn’t be at the expense of your health.
 Spoil yourself without spoiling yourself at their new Covent Garden branch in Seven Dials (find the other locations in Westbourne Grove and Shoreditch).
 Try the Virgin Daiquiri or Rosemary & Pomegranate fizz.
 The crimson combination of pomegranate, a symbol of fertility and abundance, and fragrant rosemary, traditionally used to represent marriage, is what these guys like to call ‘Conscious coupling in a glass’.
-Why not invest in their book ‘Alcohol Free Cocktails with Benefits‘ for the festive season.
+Why not invest in their book ‘Alcohol Free Cocktails with Benefits‘ for healthy drink recipes for a dry day.

 Set over three floors, the new Daylesford space in Sloane square celebrates the sensational food and artisan produce from their renowned organic farm in the Cotswolds.
 Their “Botanical Cocktails without Alcohol” menu features a delightful ‘Market Garden Shrub’ with Seedlip 108, beetroot and brassica shrub, and a refreshing ‘Vitamin Tonic’ with pink grapefruit, lemon, honey, fresh ginger and soda.
 Both vegan obviously.